lightszentip/laravel-release-changelog-generator/README.md

 ```

 To get a special format for the version, you find in the 'releasechangelog.php' in the config dir the item '
 version_formats'.
-You can add new formats and/or change the existing.
+You can add new formats and/or change the existing ones.
 To use it:

 ```php
 @releasechangelog('full')